8 Plus Skiing Tips That Will Help Any Skier

 However, if you’re going to ski in the ruts, they can get really icy, or skied off.
 If this is the case, then, I will ski on top of the bumps, or wherever the snow is.
 Skiing on the tops of the moguls is fun.
 To do this, you just ski right to the top of the mogul, then like on a steep run, you point your skis downhill (side step, depending on how big the mogul is) and then make your turns.
 Then ski onto the next mogul top.

 I always say, you can ski anything, as long as there’s snow.
-If you’re just starting to ski moguls, I suggest, skiing on smaller ones, or some un-groomed areas, first, then, once you’re comfortable with that, ski bigger, tighter, and steeper moguls.
+If you’re just starting to ski moguls, I suggest, skiing on smaller ones.
+Or ski on some un-groomed areas, first, then, once you’re comfortable with that, ski bigger, tighter, and steeper moguls.

 6. Skiing the Glades

 Okay, my next tip is for skiing in the glades or “tree skiing”.
-These skiing tips for turning and how to get better while skiing the glades or “tree skiing,” and are considered advanced skiing techniques.
 As a beginner and some intermediates (depending on the skier and glades), you will NOT be skiing the glades/trees.
-There are some smaller/more open glades that as a beginner/intermediate I would recommend trying out, but nothing over a blue square.
+There are some smaller/more open glades that as a beginner/intermediate I would recommend trying out, but nothing over a blue square for glade runs.

-The glades are just too narrow to get on your edges, because, in the glades or wooded areas, you have to make quick, VERY quick turns, to avoid trees, tree roots, branches, ruts, and other various items you don’t want to ski over.
+The glades are too narrow to get on your edges.
+In the glades or wooded areas, you have to make quick, VERY quick turns, to avoid trees, tree roots, branches, ruts, and other various items you don’t want to ski over.
 Thus, transferring from edge to edge, will just not work, you will definitely catch your edge on something, then probably crash into a tree.

 Thus, a narrower stance, will make it less likely, for your skis to catch on a loose branch, or something.
 Again, because your skis are close together, you have more power to burst through the trail and keep forward, then to catch one ski on a loose branch.

 Also, another tip is on how to stop in the glades.
-You really want to avoid the “pizza” stance as much as possible, because again, since your skis are further apart when in a pizza stance, this gives your skis more opportunities to catch onto something, and then have you slip and fall.
-Also, why glades are NOT good for beginners because most beginners only know “pizza” stance.
+You really want to avoid the “pizza” stance as much as possible.
+Again, since your skis are further apart when in a pizza stance, this gives your skis more opportunities to catch onto something, and then have you slip and fall.
+This is also why glades are NOT good for beginners because most beginners only know the “pizza” stance.

 Thus, you really want to keep your skis close together like a, “french fry,” stance.
 And when you need to stop, you just push your skis up and to the side.
 Pretty much, like a hockey stop, but a little less aggressive.
-Sometimes you won’t have room to fully dig in your skis and pivot as much as you want to make that full hockey stop.
-Thus, if you just slightly push your skis up and to the side, you will stop, and most importantly, you should have room to stop.
+Sometimes you won’t have room to fully dig in your skis and pivot as much as you want, to make that full hockey stop.
+Thus, if you just slightly push your skis up and to the side, you will stop or at least slow down.

 7. Skiing Backwards